polkadot-js/tools/packages/signer-cli/README.md

 ## Create transactions to sign

-In a terminal run the `submit` command with the following form -
+In a terminal, run the `submit` command with the following form -

 `yarn run:signer submit --account <ss58> --ws <endpoint> <module.method> [param1] [...] [paramX]`